How adoption works

 Pets for Seniors

 The Pets for the Elderly Foundation believes in the positive power of pet companionship for seniors, so they have partnered with the ARL to make pet ownership more affordable.
 Through the PFE program, individuals ages 60 and older can get $50 off the adoption fee of a cat of any age or dog 6+ months.
 The ARL's normal adoption process still applies, and adoptions cannot be combined with other offers.
-This program is offered as funds are available.
+This program is offered at ARL Main and ARL West as funds are available.

 Happy Cat Prescription Program